Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Used services

 Qabel Box uses an Accounting server which controls the access to AWS S3.
-Every client who needs write access has to be authenticated by the server and then receives a set of credentials that he can use for direct access to the VOLUME.
+Every client who needs write access has to be authenticated by the server and then receives a set of credentials for direct access to the VOLUME.
 Qabel Box also directly uses AWS S3 to store the blocks and metadata.

 ## Structure of a VOLUME